-- 5. In the Timecode Overlay on Video Output area, select whether the timecode is displayed on the video output for each channel. - Off the timecode is not shown on the video output stream. - On in EE and Record the timecode is only shown when in EE mode or when the channel is recording. - Always On the timecode is always shown on the video output stream. - 6.
-In the Timecode Overlay Position And Size area, use the Left/Right and Top/Bottom sliders to position the timecode overlay on the background video source, and use the H Small/H Large and V Small/V Large sliders to adjust the size of the timecode text. - 7.
-Click Apply.
+- 5. In the Replace Viewer Timecode with Time Reaming area, select the video channels that you want the normal timecode to be replaced with the count-down (time-remaining) timecode. - 6.
+In the Timecode Overlay on Video Output area, select whether the timecode is displayed on the video output for each channel. - Off the timecode is not shown on the video output stream. - On in EE and Record the timecode is only shown when in EE mode or when the channel is recording. - Always On the timecode is always shown on the video output stream. - 7.
+In the Timecode Overlay Position And Size area, use the Left/Right and Top/Bottom sliders to position the timecode overlay on the background video source, and use the H Small/H Large and V Small/ V Large sliders to adjust the size of the timecode text. - 8.
+In the Clips Beyond 24-Hour Timecode area, select whether the server can record a clip that is longer than 24 hours in length.